FrancisBanville/ms_interpreting_probabilities/README.md

 @Boulangeat2012AccDis employ a $0$-inflated model to analyze species abundance following the modeling of species presence and absence], which constitute the majority of taxa pairs in most local networks [@Jordano2016Samplingb].
-Regardless of the measure, representing interaction strengths probabilistically enables the propagation of uncertainty from pairwise interactions to the broader dynamics of ecological networks.
+Regardless of the measure, estimating the uncertainty of quantitative interactions enables us to consider a range of possible values of interaction strength.

-Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary interaction networks, which are easier to sample [@Jordano2016Samplingb] and predict [@Strydom2021Roadmapa], have been more frequently studied and used.
+Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary interaction networks, which are usually easier to sample [@Jordano2016Samplingb] and predict [@Strydom2021Roadmapa], have been more frequently studied and used.
 Mathematical models such as Ecopath [@Plaganyi2004Criticala] partially mitigate these difficulties, but the number of biological parameters required to make predictions hinders their application in many systems.
-Moreover, most published probabilistic interaction networks [e.g., @Strydom2022Food] and methods [e.g., @Poisot2016Structure] involve probabilistic interactions whose outcome is binary.
+Moreover, most published probabilistic interaction networks [e.g., @Strydom2022Food] and methods [e.g.,
+@Poisot2016Structure] involve probabilistic interactions whose outcome is binary.
 This underlines the need for better guidelines on the interpretation and manipulation of probabilistic interactions with binary outcomes first, to ensure the appropriate use of these networks and methods.
 For these reasons, the primary focus of the remainder of this manuscript is on the interpretation of interaction probabilities that determine the presence or absence of interactions, in both local networks and metawebs.

 # Local networks: communities interacting in space and time